Group Therapy for Women Survivors of Trauma

 Sharing a traumatic experience with others can restore a sense of connectedness, meaning, and understanding.
 The goal of group psychotherapy is to provide this kind of corrective emotional experience in which the dynamics of self-blaming, silencing, and disbelief of the victim are shared and then worked through.

-There are currently two ongoing Voices of Warriors (VOW) groups: One group meets on Monday evenings from 7:00-8:20pm and the other group meets Tuesday evenings from 7:30-8:50.
-Each group is a weekly, 80-minute process-oriented psychotherapy group focused on the shared experiences of women who have experienced trauma.
+Each group is a weekly, 60-minute process-oriented psychotherapy group focused on the shared experiences of women who have experienced trauma.
 Group discussion will arise organically, but some of the following topics will likely be addressed:

 - Revelation of each participant’s trauma experience(s)

-- Description of how trauma has influenced members’ lives, including their intimate and sexual relationships and the relationship she has with her body
+- Description of how trauma has influenced members’ lives including: intimacy, sexuality, one’s relationship with their body

 - Discussions of how shame, hypervigilance, dissociation, and PTSD affect survivors in daily life